TanvirDF/TsTestCourse/README.md

 # TSTestCourse

-A refresher Typescript project that covers all the testing types using Jest, which can be used as a reference project.
+A refresher Typescript project that covers all the testing types using Jest.
 The project covers all the aspects of unit testing and integration testing such as:
   - Unit-testing configuration with parameters like: roots, transform, testRegex or verbose.
   - Test suites structure: describe with value, test, descriptions, and hooks like beforeEach.
   - Basic and advanced assertions, comparing primitive types, objects, or even errors.
   - Instantiating test double objects like mocks, stubs, spies or fakes.
+  - Write complex mock objects which can be used with "strange" JavaScript libraries.
+  - Jest mocks, spies.
-  -
+  - London/Chicago testing approach.
+  - Jest Integration tests for Rest APIs

 ![UnitTest](https://github.com/user-attachments/assets/0f61e0b5-04f6-4315-8609-0146c496dd94)